 Tour White Island.
 I’ll admit I wasn’t looking forward to the boat ride but with these two it wasn’t boring.
 An added bonus was seeing dolphins.
 I was also nervous about touring an active volcano.
 No worries they provide safety training!
 This excursion deserves its own, big, bad post.

 Drive the Forgotten World Highway.
 I’m not going to lie, the road was insane and not for the weak.
 We should have gotten a clue after telling a group of New Zealanders we were planning to drive the Forgotten World Highway.
 They said, “You do know it is a middling road?”
 We assured them we’d be fine.
 Chuck had driven in Scotland besides we wanted to see a hobbit hole and get our passports stamped in the Republic of Whangamomona.
 We had no idea what a middling road was but we do now.
-Can’t wait to share with you that crazy story.
+Come along on this crazy ride with us.

 Dive into Maori Culture at Te Puia in Rotorua.
 I strongly recommend you put this on your itinerary and put it at the beginning too.
 It is a crash course in Maori arts, crafts and culture.
 It will change the way you see New Zealand.
 We’ve got lots to share about our experience at the Te Puia.
 It may involve green lipped mussels.
-More to come!
+Join us on the tour.

 Heli-Hike on the Fox Glacier.
 Awesome.
 Do it.
 You won’t regret it.
 The safety meeting before we got on the helicopter had a few shockers.
 I know, major clickbait.

 Overnight cruise in the Milford Sound.
-I did not bring my hiking boots on to the boat, since I was told you can bring ONE small bag.
+I did not bring my hiking boots on to the boat since I was told you can bring ONE small bag.
 I had no idea there was a hike planned before dinner at Sandfly Point on the Milford Track.
 We read it rains a lot in Milford Sound, so my bag was jammed with rain gear and warm clothes.
-Can’t wait to share the details from the experience in an upcoming post.
+I can’t wait to share the details from the experience in an upcoming post.

 In between those adventures, we found some specular gems on both the North and South Islands.
 Some were planned and some weren’t like when Chuck tried to take a picture of the Lone Tree In Wanaka!
 That my friends is its own story.